 Over the years I have accumulated a photographic archive of over seven thousand images in my collection dating from 1986 -2019, and you can view some of my collection here.

-Photography is my passion, but helping others get the best from their photography is also a passion, and I have taught photography to over six hundred participants from a wide section of the community through my numerous workshops as well as private one to one tutorials across Ireland and the UK.
+Photography is my passion, but helping others get the best from their photography is also a passion, and I have taught photography to over 700 hundred participants from a wide section of the community through my numerous workshops as well as private one to one tutorials across Ireland and the UK.
 I contribute to my YouTube channel Rambles with My Camera where I share weekly videos on photography-related topics and I have gained a large international following on my social media platforms, who I am so grateful for them taking time out to watch my videos and to look at my photography.

-Although the majority of my images online encompass Street and Social Documentary photography, I do not call myself a Street Photographer (unless I’m explaining to a member of public why I have just photographed them) I prefer to be known as a photographer as my photography encompasses many genres of photography, and I don’t want to put into a box/category.
+Although the majority of my images online encompass Street and Social Documentary photography, I do not call myself a Street Photographer (unless I’m explaining to a member of public why I have just photographed them) I prefer to be known as a photographer, as my photography encompasses many genres of photography, and I don’t want to be put into a box/category.

-If there are any images on this website that you would like to purchase that are not listed in the shop, or if you would like to use any images or have any further queries please contact Sean here and thank you for taking time out to read this.
+If there are any images on this website that you would like to purchase that are not listed in the shop, or if you would like to use any images or have any further queries please contact me here and thank you for taking time out to read this.

 The video below is taken from my YouTube Channel Rambles With My Camera and in this video interview with Sheena Bleakney, I talk about how I got into photography and share stories and my photos when I talk about my past and present photography journey and my future plans and dreams.